globulus/swiftui-generic-dialog/README.md

 Check out [this recipe](https://swiftuirecipes.com/blog/custom-view-dialog-in-swiftui) for in-depth description of the component and its code, as well as [this one for the progress dialog](https://swiftuirecipes.com/blog/progress-dialog-hud-in-swiftui).
 Check out [SwiftUIRecipes.com](https://swiftuirecipes.com) for more **SwiftUI recipes**!

+The dialog is configurable with the following parameters:

+1. `isShowing` - binding that determines if the dialog is showing or not.
+1. `cancelOnTapOutside` - if the dialog should be cancelled and hidden if the user taps outside of it.
+1. `cancelAction` - optional action that's performed when the dialog is cancelled by tapping outside.
+Custom implementations can make use of this to, say, reset their chosen value to the original.
+1. `dialogContent` - the view shown in the dialog.

 ### Sample usage

 ```swift